CTristan/lobotomy-corporation-mods/README.md

 ## Building

-The original game files are required but are not provided.
+The original game files are required but aren’t provided.
 My current environment setup is a "`src`" folder in the BaseMods folder that I placed the repo in, so my folder structure for the repo is LobotomyCorp_Data/BaseMods/src/lobotomy-corporation-mods.
-If you follow this same structure then the references should use the game’s files and will build the output to the appropriate BaseMod folder e.g.
+If you follow this same structure, then the references should use the game’s files and will build the output to the appropriate BaseMod folder e.g.
 LobotomyCorp_Data/BaseMods/LobotomyCorporationMods.BadLuckProtectionForGifts.